We Analyzed the Future Direction of SCWorx Corp. (WORX), Here is What We Found

 SCWorx Corp.
-(NASDAQ:WORX) went down by -12.70% from its latest closing price compared to the recent 1-year high of $5.00.
-The company’s stock price has collected 0.73% of gains in the last five trading sessions.
+(NASDAQ:WORX) went up by 12.60% from its latest closing price compared to the recent 1-year high of $5.00.
+The company’s stock price has collected 4.00% of gains in the last five trading sessions.
 Press Release reported on 08/09/21 that Thinking about buying stock in SCWorx Corp, Bit Digital, General Electric, Windtree Therapeutics, or Blonder Tongue Labs?

 Is It Worth Investing in SCWorx Corp.
 (NASDAQ :WORX) Right Now?